goofycoder/startup/thoughts_quotes.md

 **[⬆ back to top](#table-of-contents)**

 ## quotes

+- "Never underestimate the power of extra effort.
+It's not taught in school.
+It's not mentioned on resumes.
+But it's the one thing a candidate can offer to really **stand out**--and a powerful thing employers can look for to identify a great hire. **Make it your own little secret weapon.**"

 - "The only thing that matters is getting to product/market fit."
 	- Product/market fit means being in a good market with a product that can satisfy that market.